 YR children will be collected from the reception class side door – we ask that parents stand away from the footpath to allow others to access the rear playground.
 They will move onto the rear yard and exit via the car park gate.

+Year 1 – 6 pupils – parents are asked to wait at the rear of the yard (near the field) and maintain distance from other parents and children.
 Once children have been collected we ask that everyone leaves the school site as quickly as possible by the car park exit.

 These procedures will be monitored and reviewed regularly.
 We ask for parents support in making sure arrival and collection times are as smooth and safe as possible.

 Government have made it clear that it is a parents’ duty to secure their child’s attendance at school.
 The school will be working in line with Local Authority guidance and this means the return of sanctions, including fixed penalty notices for non-attendance.
 If, you have concerns or queries around attendance then please contact Mrs Stobbs or Mrs Nesbitt to discuss asap.

 Children will continue to be taught with the rest of their year group and will remain in this ‘bubble’ for all activities.
 Mixing of groups is not yet allowed.
 Children will be seated shoulder to shoulder (except the very youngest where this is impossible) to prevent any spread of infection.
 Staff and visitors will wear face-coverings in the corridor and communal areas e.g. the hall, but not in classrooms (this is in line with government guidance).

 The Government has made their expectation clear – we are required to teach an ‘ambitious and broad curriculum in all subjects’.
 Teachers will be planning this over the next few weeks.
 We will also be focusing on the basics of phonics, reading, increasing vocabulary, writing and maths to ensure gaps in children’s learning are identified and filled as well as ensuring that we focus on our children’s physical and mental well being.